vuestorefront/vue-storefront/doc/components/[temporary] core components API.md

 ### Props
 No props
 ### Data
 `navigation` - an object that contains names of sections of MyAccount page and anchor links to them.
-`activeSection` - an object that defines which section of MyAccount page is currently active.
-`editMode` - a boolean prop that is propagated to its child components, it defines that any section can be switched to edit mode.
-When user presses *Edit* on any section, this prop becomes false so that other sections can not be edited at the same time before finishing editing the current section.
 ### Methods
-`activateSection (sectionToActivate)` - this method is called whenever user presses *Edit* button on any section of MyAccount page.
-It sets corresponding key of *activeSection* prop to true.
-**Parameters**
-*sectionToActivate* - an optional parameter that defines which section needs be activated.
-If parameter is not passed then all sections will be deactivated.

 `notify (title)` - this is a temporary method that notifies user if he presses on a link of a section that is not yet implemented.
 ### Hooks
 #### created